-Since a regular stationary accretion solution can not encounter more than one transonic point, multi-transonicity implies a particular flow configuration with three critical points where two transonic solutions through two different saddle type critical points are connected by a discontineous staionary shock transition.
-The inner boundary condition imposed by teh event horizon indicates that such a combined multi-transonic shocked solution originates from a large distance as a subsonic flow and encounters the outermost saddle type sonic point to become supersonic for the fist time.
-Subjected to the appropriate initial boundary conditions, such supersonic flow makes a $M>1 \longrightarrow M<1$ type discontinous transition through a staionary shock and the shock induced subsonic flow becomes supersonic again at the innermost saddle type sonic point.
+A regular stationary accretion solution cannot encounter more than one transonic points.
+A multi-transonicity implies a particular flow configuration with three critical points where two transonic solutions through two different saddle type critical points are connected by a discontinuous stationary shock transition.
+The inner boundary condition imposed by the event horizon indicates that such a combined multi-transonic shocked solution originates from a large distance as a subsonic flow and encounters the outermost saddle type sonic point to become supersonic for the fist time.
+Subjected to the appropriate initial boundary conditions, such supersonic flow makes a $M>1 \longrightarrow M<1$ type discontinuous transition through a stationary shock and the shock induced subsonic flow becomes supersonic again at the innermost saddle type sonic point.

 One expects that a shock formation in black-hole accretion discs might be a general phenomenon because shock waves in rotating astrophysical flows potentially provide an important and efficient mechanism for conversion of a significant amount of the gravitational energy into radiation by randomizing the directed infall motion of the accreting fluid.
 Hence, the shocks play an important role in governing the overall dynamical and radiative processes taking place in astrophysical fluids accreting onto black holes.
-The hot and dense post shock flow is considered to be a powerful diagnostic tool in understanding various astrophysical phenomena like the spectral properties of the galactic black hole candidates (\citep{ct95}) and that of the supermassive black hole at our Galactic centre (\citep{monika}), the formation and dynamics of accretion powered galactic and extra-galactic outflows (\citep{dc99,indra-santa,santa-indra}), shock induced nucleosynthesis in the black hole accretion disc and the metalicity of the intergalactic matter (\citep{mukhopadhyay} and references therein), and the origin of the quasi-periodic oscillation in galactic and extra-galactic sources (\citep{spon-molt,vadawale,okuda1,okuda2,vladimir-paper-qpo,das-czerny-2011} and references therein), to mention a few.
+The hot and dense post shock flow is considered to be a powerful diagnostic tool in understanding various astrophysical phenomena \citep[and references therein]{monika,spon-molt,vadawale,okuda1,okuda2,vladimir-paper-qpo,das-czerny-2011}.